nessdocs/nessdocs/README.md

 Other hobbies include watercolor painting, playing videos games (mostly RPGs both retro and modern), and working on modlists for Skyrim but never getting to play.

 Currently redoing my entire portfolio.
 Know any open source projects that need user documentation?
-Send me a message and I'll take a look. :D
+Send me a message and I'll take a look.

 <!---
 nessdocs/nessdocs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.